Process Flow Diagram template

 and desired Deliverables (ideal Functions) for each Process Step.

-correlates with the Potential Failure Mode column of your PFMEA,
+loosely correlates with the 'Function' column in the PFMEA,

 What is the core purpose of creating a Process Flow Diagram?